UPPMAX/linux-command-line-201/README.md

-# naiss_advanced_linux
+# Intermediate Bash/Linux

 ```text
 This repository is part of UPPMAX until NAISS has its own GitHub account.
 UPPMAX is chosen for practical reasons unrelated to its importance.
 ```

-NAISS course about advanced Linux
+NAISS course on intermediate Bash/Linux.

--
+Preliminary estimated time [to be voted] hours

 ## Prerequisites

+- Basic linux:
-- To be decided by vote
+    - [to be voted]
+   - cd, pwd, ls, mv, rm, cp
+   - more??

-## Learning outcomes
+## Learning outcomes:

 - To be decided upon
     - RB's suggestions, connected to `[Shotts, 2024]`: